Skip to content

 What format does Fonteum's bulk export use?

-NDJSON — newline-delimited JSON — the format specified by the HL7 FHIR R4 Bulk Data Access specification.
-Each line is one valid FHIR R4 resource JSON object, and files are grouped by resource type, which is the layout Spark, Pandas, DuckDB, and BigQuery expect for streaming or partitioned loads.
-The export also returns a manifest file recording per-type resource counts and the export timestamp, plus a 14-tuple provenance tag embedded in each resource's meta.tag carrying source name, dataset identifier, last-checked date, and methodology version.
-That means provenance travels with the data into your warehouse rather than living in separate documentation — a downstream notebook can read meta.tag and cite the exact federal file the row came from.
-NDJSON loads directly with pandas.read_json(lines=True), Spark's spark.read.json, DuckDB's read_json_auto, or a BigQuery NEWLINE_DELIMITED_JSON load job, with no intermediate transformation step.
+NDJSON — newline-delimited JSON — is the format specified by the HL7 FHIR R4 Bulk Data Access specification.
+Each line is one FHIR R4 resource JSON object, and files are grouped by supported resource type.
+The export manifest records per-type resource counts and the export timestamp.
+When a resource includes the nullable provenance tag in meta.tag, it can carry available source name, dataset identifier, observation date, and methodology version; some responses omit some or all of those fields.
+The tag is citation metadata, not a fact-to-signature link.
+NDJSON loads directly with pandas.read_json(lines=True), Spark's spark.read.json, DuckDB's read_json_auto, or a BigQuery NEWLINE_DELIMITED_JSON load job.

 Can data science teams access Fonteum's provider data via API?